rotki/rotki/.github/ISSUE_TEMPLATE/bug_report.md

 If it's a bug please describe what was the unexpected thing that occured and what was the expected behaviour.

-Rotkehlchen also logs debug information to the `rotkehlchen.log` file.
+Rotki also logs debug information to the `rotkehlchen.log` file.
 Please attach it to the issue as it may help us find the source of the issue faster.

 ### System Description